Ireland's first pop up library of things

-A Library of Things allows people to borrow items needed only on an occasional basis.
-By sharing items it reduces the need for material production and consumption, and allows people to free up space in their homes and try new hobbies without the need to buy new supplies.
-The Library of Things is an initiative already happening in many towns and cities around the world, but has yet to catch on here in Ireland.
+As part of Reuse Month 2017 VOICE teamed up with WeShare, ShareCity and the Dublin Food Coop to host a pop up Library of Things.
+A Library of Things is a place where people can borrow items needed only on an occasional basis or that are too bulky or costly to own.
+By sharing these items it reduces the need for material production and consumption, and allows people to free up space in their homes and try new hobbies without the need to buy new supplies.